- F-1 Students

 Undergraduate Students- undergrads are required to enroll in a minimum of 12 units per semester.
 This includes students who are pursuing a 2nd Bachelor's degree.

-Graduate Students- graduate students are required to enroll in a minimum of 8 units per semester.
+Graduate Students and Post-Baccalaureate- graduate students are required to enroll in a minimum of 8 units per semester.

 One class is typically 3 or 4 units each.

 Immigration regulations allow for one class online or up to 3 units online per semester towards your minimum requirement.
 You could take additional online courses beyond your minimum enrollment as well, if you like.

 - Graduate student enrolling in 9 units (3 units, 3 classes)